salemilab/phyloFLACO/doc/pipeline.md

 	fi
 	```

-20. If first condition met above, then need to pre-process tree and fasta (but somehow need to make sure iqtree is finished:
+18. If first condition met above, then need to pre-process tree and fasta (but somehow need to make sure iqtree is finished:

-	#Find a way to determine if iqtree job was submitted and if job is finished.
-Once job is finished (if needed),

 	```